-If you were motivated to do so you could read through the hundreds of blogs that we have posted on our website over the past years and you can learn a lot about a number of different topics in Texas family law.
-I’m going to go out on a limb and say that our selection of blog posts are second to none for family law attorneys in our State.
-Go ahead and read through them and I can almost promise you that you will learn about as much as you would ever want to about child custody, divorce, adoption, and any other family law case variety.
+If you were motivated to do so, you could read through the hundreds of blogs that we have posted on our website over the past years, and you can learn a lot about several different topics in Texas family law.
+I will go out on a limb and say that our selection of blog posts is second to none for family law attorneys in our State.
+Go ahead and read through them, and I can almost promise you that you will learn as much as you would ever want to about child custody, divorce, adoption, and any other family law case variety.

-However, that knowledge is all well and good but ultimately it doesn't matter if the knowledge that you possess can't translate to results in your specific case.
-A car's engine can be as powerful as any in the world but if that power isn't getting to the rear wheels then the all the effort it takes to get the engine humming was for naught.
-Results are what matters- theories don't amount to anything at the conclusion of a family law case.
+However, that knowledge is all well and good, but ultimately it doesn't matter if the knowledge you possess can't translate to results in your specific case.
+A car's engine can be as powerful as any in the world, but if that power isn't getting to the rear wheels, then all the effort it takes to get the engine humming was for naught.
+Results matter- theories don't amount to anything after a family law case.

-All this is to say that you need to be able to translate those theories and facts into a positive outcome for you and your family.
+All this is to say that you need to translate those theories and facts into a positive outcome for you and your family.
 That is where attorneys come in.
-Despite what your impression of attorneys and what we do for a living, we really do strive to put the interests of our clients first ahead of our own.
-This is due to the fact that it is the right thing to do and something that we are sworn to do once we become attorneys.
+Despite your impression of attorneys and what we do for a living, we strive to put our clients' interests first ahead of our own.
+This is because it is the right thing to do and is sworn to do once we become attorneys.
 Secondly, it is in our best interest as business-people to do so.

 What if you have never even spoken to an attorney, and now you find yourself needing to respond to a child custody or divorce petition?
 Should you start driving and hire the first lawyer who will take a check?
-Absolutely not.
+Not.

-That is where today's blog post from the attorneys with the Law Office of Bryan Fagan, PLLC comes in.
-We would like to share with you some tips in regard to hiring an attorney.
+That is where today's blog post from the attorneys with the Law Office of Bryan Fagan, PLLC, comes in.
+We want to share with you some tips regarding hiring an attorney.
 This could be an invaluable resource for everyone reading it, especially if you have no experience with attorneys.
-We will also discuss how to hire an attorney if you cannot afford to pay one.
+We will also discuss hiring an attorney if you cannot afford to pay one.

 Choosing a family law attorney

-If you are staring down paperwork from a family law court and have no idea what to make of it, you will likely want to make a decision as quickly as you can just to take the pressure off you.
-I mean, you were handed a stack of papers from a constable or process server and that person wasn't overly interested in helping you understand everything that was going on.
-You were left with a lot of questions and a kitchen table covered with legal documents.
+If you are staring down paperwork from a family law court and have no idea what to make of it, you will likely want to make a decision as quickly as you can to take the pressure off you.
+I mean, you were handed a stack of papers from a constable or process server, and that person wasn't overly interested in helping you understand everything that was going on.
+You were left with many questions and a kitchen table covered with legal documents.

 While your instinct is correct, as far as hiring an attorney is concerned, you should be sure to know what you are getting yourself into when it comes to hiring a specific lawyer.
 For instance, does the lawyer you want to hire have experience handling family law cases.
-I can tell you from experience that family law is practiced by all sorts of lawyers because it is commonly believed that anyone with a law degree can file your divorce.
-Sort of like any relator can sell your house.
-However, if you have ever sat with a house on the market for six months you know as well as I do that no two realtors are created equal.
+I can tell you from experience that all sorts of lawyers practice family law because it is commonly believed that anyone with a law degree can file your divorce.
+Sort of like any realtor can sell your house.
+However, if you have ever sat with a house on the market for six months, you know as well as I do that no two realtors are created equal.
 The same can be said for family law attorneys.

 You will want to hire an attorney who has experience practicing family law.
-More specifically you will want to hire an attorney that has handled your type of family law case.
-If you are a person who is nearing retirement with no kids under 18 then you will need an attorney who has successfully managed divorce cases for people with high net-worths.
-If you are going to hire an attorney with family law experience but only quick, uncontested divorces under their belt you should ask yourself why you are doing so.
-It's like when you were a kid and your mom would take you to the store to buy a toy or other goodie.
-If the first store didn't have what you wanted you likely settled on something you didn't really want just because you had built up the idea of getting something NOW, rather than waiting for something you really wanted.
+More specifically, you will want to hire an attorney that has handled your type of family law case.
+If you are a person who is nearing retirement with no kids under 18, then you will need an attorney who has successfully managed divorce cases for people with high net-worths.
+If you will hire an attorney with family law experience but only quick, uncontested divorces under their belt, you should ask yourself why you are doing so.
+It's like when you were a kid; your mom would take you to the store to buy a toy or other goodie.
+If the first store didn't have what you wanted, you likely settled on something you didn't want just because you had built up the idea of getting something NOW, rather than waiting for something you wanted.
 Resist that temptation and interview multiple attorneys for the job of representing you.

 Fees, fees, and fees

-As with any service being provided in the marketplace, different attorneys charge different amounts.
-Price is a huge consideration when hiring an attorney, obviously.
-However.
-I would tell you that it is just one of many factors in play that you should consider when it comes to hiring an attorney.
-For instance, many attorneys balance a higher than average retainer with a more reasonable monthly payment amount, coupled with attorneys that do not charge all much (relatively speaking) per hour.
-If you find an attorney you trust, someone who communicates well and one with a level of experience that you are confident in then you may want to pay more money to hire that person.
+Different attorneys charge different amounts as with any service provided in the marketplace.
+Price is a huge consideration when hiring an attorney.
+However, I would tell you that it is just one of many factors in play that you should consider when hiring an attorney.
+For instance, many attorneys balance a higher than average retainer with a more reasonable monthly payment amount, coupled with attorneys who do not charge much (relatively speaking) per hour.
+If you find an attorney you trust, someone who communicates well, and one with a level of experience that you are confident in, then you may want to pay more money to hire that person.

-Review a contract prior to signing on with an attorney
+Review a contract before signing on with an attorney

-You should ask to see the contract that you will be signing to hire an attorney when you meet with him or her.
-Attorneys have lengthy contracts that we have you sign prior to engaging with us.
-The contract spells out what our responsibilities are to you as a client, what your responsibilities are to us as your attorney and a number of other tid-bits of knowledge.
+It would help if you asked to see the contract you will sign to hire an attorney when you meet with them.
+Attorneys have lengthy contracts that we have you sign before engaging with us.
+The contract spells out our responsibilities as a client, what your responsibilities are to us as your attorney, and several other tidbits of knowledge.

-If you come in for a free of charge consultation with our office we will go over a contract with you briefly but then will give it to you to take home and look it over with a friend or family member that you trust.
-If you have questions about the contract we welcome you to contact us about those questions.
-If you come back and want to hire us we will walk you through every single page of the contract and explain its finder points to you so that you understand everything that you are signing.
+If you come in for a free of charge consultation with our office, we will go over a contract with you briefly but then give it to you to take home and look it over with a friend or family member that you trust.
+If you have questions about the contract, we welcome you to contact us about those questions.
+If you come back and want to hire us, we will walk you through every page of the contract and explain its finder points to you to understand everything you are signing.

 Trouble finding an attorney you can afford?

-We will also go into some detail on how to locate attorneys if you don't know where to begin.
-The internet is a good resource but the options may be overwhelming.
+We will also detail how to locate attorneys if you don't know where to begin.
+The internet is a good resource, but the options may be overwhelming.
 We will help you narrow down a search method that should yield some positive results for you.

 Questions about hiring an attorney?
 Contact the Law Office of Bryan Fagan, PLLC

-Sometimes the hardest part of finding a good and trustworthy attorney is actually beginning your search.
-The attorneys with the Law Office of Bryan Fagan, PLLC are experienced in Texas family law and always strive to provide the best service for our clients.
-If you are just beginning your legal search please give us a call to set up a free of charge consultation with a lawyer from our office.
+Sometimes the most challenging part of finding a reasonable and trustworthy attorney is beginning your search.
+The attorneys with the Law Office of Bryan Fagan, PLLC, are experienced in Texas family law and always strive to provide the best service for our clients.
+If you are beginning your legal search, please call us to set up a free-of-charge consultation with a lawyer from our office.